rahamanar/flutter_login_signup/README.md

 # login_signup

-Login and signup UI design in flutter...
+Login and signup UI design with Animation in flutter...

 # Screenshots